-Reaching pole 3.65 m long, electrically insulated or non-conducting available on deck Two buoyant throwing aids securely attached to a rope that is 6 mm in diameter rope length to be 3 m plus half the width of the pool available on deck and conveniently located on either side of the pool Spine board device designed for lifting from the pool a person who may have suffered a spinal injury to be in good condition and on pool deck Emergency telephone Class A pools - easily accessible (e.g. on deck) and directly connected to an emergency service or to the local telephone utility Class B pools - accessible for use and within 30m of the pool.
+Reaching pole 3.65 m long, electrically insulated or non-conductingavailable on deck Two buoyant throwing aids securely attached to a rope that is 6 mm in diameter rope length to be 3 m plus half the width of the pool available on deck and conveniently located on either side of the pool Spine board device designed for lifting from the pool a person who may have suffered a spinal injury to be in good condition and on pool deck Emergency telephone Class A pools - easily accessible (e.g. on deck) and directly connected to an emergency service or to the local telephone utility Class B pools - accessible for use and within 30m of the pool.
 For timely emergency response, it is recommended the emergency phone line be connected directly to the local telephone utility Class C wading pools - a communication system that is available, and guarantees access to emergency services to be fully operational and tested daily if a cell phone is used as the emergency telephone, a policy must be in place to ensure the cell phone is always available and in good working condition (i.e., charged) when the Class C facility is in use First aid kit Conveniently located and well marked.
-Must contain the following: current copy of a standard first aid manual safety pins adhesive dressings, individually wrapped sterile gauze pads, 7.5 cm square rolls of gauze bandages, 5 cm in width rolls of gauze bandages, 10 cm in width triangular bandages current copy of a standard first aid manual sterile surgical pads suitable for pressure dressings, individually wrapped rolls of splint padding at least one pair of scissors non-permeable gloves resuscitation pocket masks Ground fault detector required if pool has underwater lights or electrical outlets within 3 m of the pool surface activated during the daily use period tested either monthly or according to manufacturer's guidelines, whichever is more frequent Class B with a slope greater than 8% buoy line
+Must contain the following: current copy of a standard first aid manual safety pins adhesive dressings, individually wrapped at least one roll-up splint rolls of gauze bandages, 5 cm in width rolls of gauze bandages, 10 cm in width triangular bandages sterile surgical pads suitable for pressure dressings, individually wrapped rolls of splint padding at least one roll-up splint at least one pair of scissors non-permeable gloves resuscitation pocket masks Ground fault detector required if pool has underwater lights or electrical outlets within 3 m of the pool surface activated during the daily use period tested either monthly or according to manufacturer's guidelines, whichever is more frequent Class B with a slope greater than 8% buoy line